iionly/userpoints_group_widget/README.md

 Installation
 ------------

-1. If you have a previous version of the Userpoints group widget plugin installed, first remove the old plugin folder from your mod directory before copying/extracting the new version to your server,
+1. If you have a previous version of the Userpoints Group Widget plugin installed, first remove the old plugin folder from your mod directory before copying/extracting the new version to your server,
 2. Copy the userpoints_group_widget plugin folder into the mod folder on your server,
 3. Enable the plugin in the admin section of your site.